58 Birds photographed

 Scarlet macaw

-A brilliantly colored parrot native to Central and South America, known for its red, yellow, and blue feathers.
+A brilliantly coloured parrot native to Central and South America, known for its red, yellow, and blue feathers.

 -